Smooth Ride or Best Grip?

 It’s really kind of sad.
 The engineers long ago figured out how to provide an excellent ride.
 It turns out that 90% of the answer is the shocks.
 Unfortunately, by and large, the car companies have not wanted to spend the money to provide better shocks, so lots of cars, even luxury cars, give a pretty poor ride compared to what it could be.
 (Edit: Of course, good shocks can be very expensive.
 Examples for my Corvette with approximate retails costs are 1) OEM C6Z06- $600, 2) Koni 3013- $1400, 3) Penske/Ohlins/JRZ, etc- $4,000.
 How many people want to spend 10% of a car’s cost on just the shocks?
 Answer: Only us idiot autocrossers.)

 Of course, passenger comfort is not worth much if the driver can’t control the car.
 So a subset of these investigations aims at what it takes to assure controllability.
-A subset of those investigations is concerned with how to maintain best grip from the tires in the guise of least contact patch force variation which is what we autocrossers are mostly interested in.
-Well, it turns out that maintaining best grip by minimizing contact patch force variation is not totally different from providing best comfort, which is good for us racers or the racing world would have had to invent all the math themselves!
+A subset of those investigations is concerned with how to maintain best grip from the tires in the guise of least force variation at the tire’s contact patch, which is what we autocrossers are mostly interested in.
+Well, it turns out that maintaining best grip by minimizing contact patch force variation is not totally different from providing best comfort.
+In fact, they tend to go hand in hand to a significant extent.
+This is good for racers.
+Otherwise the racing world would have had to invent all the math themselves!

-Engineers design most mechanical systems to operate far away from the system Fn.
-With cars and their suspension systems this is not possible.
-As we drive the car we are going to have inputs at, above and below the system Fn guaranteed, either from what the driver does or the world does.
-Let’s explore the input from driving a slalom, that signature autocross maneuver.
+Engineers design most mechanical systems to operate far away from the system Fn if at all possible.
+With cars and their suspension systems it is not possible.
+As we drive the car we are guaranteed to have inputs below, at, and above the system Fn, either from what the driver does or the world does.
+This is because we start from zero, i.e. one large-amplitude strike from a big pothole, all the way up to the short but sharp high-frequency input from a cobblestone street.
+To handle the whole range the Fn will necessarily be somewhere in the middle Let’s explore the input from driving a slalom, that signature autocross maneuver.

 A slalom is driven at about 1.1s per cone in my Street class Corvette as detailed in a previous post here.
 An interesting fact is that the distance between the slalom cones doesn’t matter much.
 It always takes about 1.1s.
+(This is a feature of the fact that the longer the distance between cones the faster we can travel, so the time between cones stays almost constant.)
 A complete cycle from left to right cornering is accomplished in this 1.1s.
-Therefore, the average excitation frequency input to the suspension by a slalom maneuver is 1/1.1s = 0.9Hz.
+Therefore, the average excitation frequency input to the suspension by a slalom maneuver is the inverse, or 1/1.1s = 0.9Hz.

 In a stiffer (non-Street) car the slalom time could be (will be) less, maybe about 0.9s, also shown in the post linked above.
 Then the frequency is 1/.9 = 1.1Hz.
 A little faster.